-On a morning, earlier this month, an Amtrak train was travelling at over 100 miles per hour near the Philadelphia suburb of Chester.
+On a morning, earlier this month, an Amtrak train was traveling at over 100 miles per hour near the Philadelphia suburb of Chester.
 On the same track was a crew of maintenance workers operating a backhoe.
-By the time that the train's conductor recognized that the track was blocked, it was too late.
+By the time that the train’s conductor recognized that the track was blocked, it was too late.

 The train slammed into the backhoe, killing two of the men on the maintenance crew and sending about 35 other people to the hospital with injuries.
 The cause of the mix-up that led to the crash is still under investigation.
 But one thing is clear: This simply should not have happened.

 The fatal collision occurred on April 3rd.
 Since that time, investigators and news agencies have been looking into the details of the crash, as well as Amtrak’s less-than-stellar safety record in recent decades.
 Here are several pieces of information that should be cause for concern:

 A railroad engineering expert interviewed by USA Today said that industry protocols are strict when it comes to on-track maintenance work, and that repair orders are generally approved well in advance by top officials.
 He added that “a machine like [the backhoe] doesn’t go out on the track unless someone in transportation knows it’s out there.”